 chinaberry tree, Indian lilac

 cropland/pastureland, disturbed/waste areas, urban/garden, forest/woodland, rangeland, riparian/aquatic

 Can grow in dense thickets, restricting the growth of native vegetation.
-Widely introduced as an ornamental.
+Toxic.
+Dispersed by birds.
+Introduced as an ornamental.